 Even if you do decide to homeschool for FREE with extracurricular classes, or workbooks it will definitely be cheaper with only one child.

-Everything we do is “quality time” whether it is learning together, or just talking together, he gets my undivided attention (well maybe not all the time, but MOST of the time.)
+Everything we do is “quality time” whether it is learning together, or just spending time together, he gets my undivided attention (well maybe not all the time, but MOST of the time.)

 We learn together, especially now he is in middle school, I mean, some of it is hard!!
-If you are interested in what we are currently studying check out our 6th grade curriculum.
+If you are interested in what we are currently studying check out the best 6th grade homeschool curriculum.

 Disadvantages of Homeschooling An Only Child

-- Sometimes he gets lonely, I’m not going to lie and say that this isn’t the case.
+Sometimes he gets lonely and needs regular play dates, I’m not going to lie and say that this isn’t the case.

-- STEM experiments would probably more fun with one child!!
+STEM experiments would probably be more fun with more than one child!!
 Haha, sorry I am really clutching at straws here.
-We love homeschooling, and we know no different than homeschooling an only child!
+We love homeschooling, and we know no different than homeschooling one kid!

 Yes, sometimes he gets a little lonely.
 We desperately wanted him to have a younger sibling and he would have been an amazing big brother.
 However, that was not meant to be.